14 DAY RETURN POLICY (EU Customers only)

 What qualifies as a manufacturing defect?

-Manufacturing defects refer to the structure of the jewellery item, like a band separating from a ring head or a stone setting, or pits and porosity inside the ring (caused by a faulty metal casting process) that weakens the ring’s ability to hold up to normal wear.
+Manufacturing defects refer to the structure of the jewellery item, like a ring band separating from a stone setting, or pits and porosity inside the ring (caused by a faulty metal casting process) that weakens the ring’s ability to hold up to normal wear.
 A manufacturing defect will show up quickly during wear and will be easily recognised by a jeweller.

 Stone setting is an art and done by hand and on occasion (rare as it might be) a stone can come out of the setting.
-Centre stones in rings are set differently with much thicker prongs than tiny pave diamonds, they may loosen as the metal hardens and stretches with wear but unless the prongs are pulled back they will hold the centre stone in place.
+Centre stones in rings are set differently with much thicker prongs than tiny pave diamonds.
+The prongs may loosen as the metal hardens and stretches with wear but unless they are pulled back they will hold the centre stone in place.

 More examples of manufacturing defects